kbaseapps/refseq_importer/README.md

 ## Run

+* Set your environment URLs and tokens in `test_local/test.cfg`
+* Set the correct workspace ID to import into in `test/refseq_importer_server_test.py`
-Run with `kb-sdk test` to start performing the import.
+* Run with `kb-sdk test` to start performing the import.

+I recommend running in a screen or tmux session